JLupanow/new-site/_projects/demo-project.md

 #### Step 1 {#link1}

 The step title should be the reason for doing the step or what was learned.
 A single headline/sentence.
 Or put a block quote at the end with the major finding of that step.
-What did you do?
+If someone walked in off the street, with no background in UX, your process should make sense to them What did you do?
 For example, what research method did you use?
 Why did you do it?
 For example, why did you choose that research method?
 What was the result?
 For example, did you achieve your research goals?
 What did you learn?
 For example, what would you do differently next time?
+In between each part of your process, explain why you went onto the next step of the process — did you run out of time?
+Did you feel your data was statistically significant?

 #### Step 2 {#link2}